Oyindaol/ScrabbleBoardGame/README.md

 ## Future Milestones and Deliverables
 ### Milestone 2
 - GUI-based version of the Scrabble game.
-- Add a GUI to current text-based version of game using GameView and GameController classes.
+- Add a GUI to the current text-based version of the game using GameView and GameController classes.
 - Create unit tests for the Model.
 - Update all UML Diagrams and documentation.